Protect your organization and Avoid Litigation

 Or we can put you in touch with our accredited agency partners who can handle the remediation work for you.

-After remediation, we will re-audit your site to make sure that each and every issue has been addressed.
+After remediation, we will re-audit your website or software to make sure that each and every issue has been addressed.

 If no more accessibility issues are found, we’ll officially certify your site as section 508 and WCAG 2.1 AA Compliant.

 If issues are still present, we will provide you with a second report detailing the remaining violations and the remediation process begins anew.